guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>
 <br>

-## Making Other Board and IR Mapping Combinations
+## Specify Your Own Board and IR Mapping Combinations
-You can create a custom make file by copying and editing make-esp32-TEMPLATE.yaml Leave your custom makefile in same directory as make-esp32-TEMPLATE.yaml Edit your makefile and replace three items at the top of the file
+You can create a custom make file by copying and editing make-esp32-TEMPLATE.yaml Leave your custom makefile in same directory as make-esp32-TEMPLATE.yaml Edit your make file and replace three items at the top of the file

 ```YAML
 # ============= BEGIN Configuration Options KUO ==========